giovannabbottino/notebook/_docs/test/index.md

 Software testing is very important in ensuring system quality control.
 He must ensure that the system meets all the requirements as the customer requested [[2]](#ref2).

-The inputs (inputs) and outputs (outputs) of all software must be reliable.
+The inputs and outputs of all software must be reliable.
 For this, different types of tests are needed to simulate certain behavior of the application, generally before its release from the production environment.
 Finally, tests are tools that companies use to minimize financial costs and prevent business reputation from decreasing [[2]](#ref2).

 ## References